ayush585/ButterFence/README.md

 ## Built With

-Built entirely with **Claude Code** powered by **Claude Opus 4.6** during the Cerebral Valley hackathon (Feb 10-16, 2026).
+Built with the help of **Claude Code** powered by **Claude Opus 4.6** during the Cerebral Valley hackathon (Feb 10-16, 2026).
 ButterFence uses Opus 4.6 in three creative ways: as a red-team attacker, as a defense patcher, and as a natural language policy evaluator.